savasilmaz/IQ-Test/README.md

 5. **Clock Hands Overlap:**
    - Tests conceptual understanding of time and movement.
    - Example: How many times do the hour and minute hands of a clock overlap in a day?

+**Contact**
+For any questions or feedback, please reach out to me at:

+Email: musabalta00@gmail.com
+GitHub: savasilmaz